rayw000/yaps/README.md

-Yet Another Persistent Scratch
+Yaps - Yet Another Persistent Scratch
 ====================================

 ### Introduction
-This package makes your `*scratch*` buffer persistent and not killable (bury instead).
+Yaps makes your `*scratch*` buffer persistent and not killable (bury instead).

 ### Install
 If you don't have ELPA package in your Emacs, clone this repository and load file.